Temperature Sensor Interfacing with Arduino

 Code Explanation:

-- #define sensorPin A1: This line uses a preprocessor directive #define to create a symbolic constant named sensorPin and assigns it the value A1.
-This means that anywhere in the code where sensorPin is used, it is replaced by the value A1.
+- #Define sensorPin A1: The line of code "Define sensorPin A1" uses the preprocessor directive #define to declare a symbolic constant named sensorPin and assign it the value A1.
+As a result, all references to sensorPin in the code will be replaced with A1.
 In this context, it simplifies the code by allowing you to refer to the analog pin A1 as sensorPin.

 - void setup() {: This line marks the beginning of the setup function, which is a standard Arduino function.
 Code placed inside this function is executed once at the beginning when the Arduino starts running.

-- // Begin serial communication at 9600 baud rate: This comment explains that the following line of code initiates serial communication with a baud rate of 9600.
+- // Begin serial transfer at 9600 baud rate: This line demonstrates how to start serial communication at a 9600 baud rate with the next line of code.

 - void loop() {: This line marks the beginning of the loop function, another standard Arduino function.
 Code placed inside this function is executed repeatedly in a continuous loop once the setup function has run.